blueOkiris/nabd/README.md

  - `print` - prints the value passed in to stdout and returns the string printed to console
  - `input` - read a string from stdin.
 Does nothing with parameter
  - `len` - returns the length of what's passed in.
 For tuples it's always 2, for numbers it's 1, and for lists and strings it's the actual length
- - `swap` - takes the first parameter and interprets it as a number and returns a copy of the second parameter with its first-parameter-th index replaced by the third element.
+ - `swap` - takes the first item of the tuple parameter and interprets it as a number and returns a copy of the second item with its first-parameter-th index replaced by the third element.
 If the index is outside the second parameter, then it simply returns the original parameter.
-If the type is wrong on the third parameter, then it is converted.
  - `int` - takes input and attempts to convert it to an integer or defaults to implicit cast if it fails
- - `gt` - takes two inputs and compares and returns 1 if param 1 \> param 2 or -1 otherwise
+ - `gt` - takes two inputs via a tuple, compares them, and returns 1 if param 1 \> param 2 or -1 otherwise
  - `ls` - same as greater but with \<
  - `eq` - same as greater but with =
  - `gte` - same as greater but with \>=